rqasmi/VehiclesAPI/vehicles-api/README.md

 ## Features

 - REST API exploring the main HTTP verbs and features
-- Hateoas
 - Custom API Error handling using `ControllerAdvice`
 - Swagger API docs
 - HTTP WebClient
 - MVC Test
-- Automatic model mapping

-## Instructions

-#### TODOs

-- Implement the `TODOs` within the `CarService.java` and `CarController.java`  files
-- Add additional tests to the `CarControllerTest.java` file based on the `TODOs`
-- Implement API documentation using Swagger

 #### Run the Code